 Also, other signs you are in a relationship fraught with instability and toxicity include a lack of financial compatibility and transparency between partners.

 4. Putting up with a lot just for sex

-5. Unbalanced give and take in the telationship
+5. Unbalanced give and take in the relationship

-Sex is important in a relationship.
 Wanting more or less of it doesn’t make you a bad person.
 These are your physical needs and you want your partner to accept and respect them.
 If your partner is not meeting your physical needs or putting forth the effort to make sure you are sexually satisfied, you are in a bad relationship.
-With a selfish lover, to boot!

 7. You ignore your gut instinct